-The final report in the Swedish Pilot study is the Application and result interpretation report.
+The final report in the Swedish pilot study is the Application and Result Interpretation report (Appendix E.5).
 This report describes the result of the study, as well as the implications of these results.
-Details from the input specification report are presented in Appendix E.5
+Details from the Input Specification report are presented in Appendix E.5

-Swedish pilot conclusions The Swedish Pilot study looks at a range of Level 3 PSA metrics, health effects, environmental effects, and even economic effects.
-Looking at different metrics highlights how different elements of the Level 2 PSA analysis or weather input can be important for different metrics.
+The Swedish Pilot study looks at a range of Level 3 PSA metrics, health effects, environmental effects, and even economic effects.
+Looking at different metrics highlights how different elements of the Level 2 PSA or weather input can be important for different metrics.
 Some of the notable findings are the following:

 - A 100 TBq release criteria provides a reasonably good screening of which release categories are likely to cause health effects.
 Release categories below 100 TBq are unlikely to cause health effects, while those exceeding 100 TBq have a notable risk of causing health effects when applying very conservative assumptions. - One of the goals of the study was to investigate what can be said of release categories that fall above or below the threshold.
-One clear finding is that for several of the risk metrics investigated the differences between a release exceeding 100 TBq and those which greatly exceeding the 100 TBq (>10,000 TBq) threshold is significant.
+One clear finding is that for several of the risk metrics investigated the differences between a release exceeding 100 TBq and those greatly exceeding the 100 TBq (>10,000 TBq) threshold is significant.
 The contamination metrics were unlikely to cause significant effects unless the threshold was greatly exceeded. - The study calculates acute health effects and latent health effects in a very simplified manner.
-Even with refined models the uncertainties for health effect quantification can be quite large as is shown in the SOARCA uncertainty analysis.
+Even with refined models the uncertainties for health effect quantification can be quite large as is shown in the SOARCA uncertainty analysis [4].
 For this reason it may be recommended to focus Level 3 PSA studies on dose and contamination, especially in simple studies. - A complete uncertainty analysis, including source term and modelling uncertainties, is not performed in the Swedish pilot study.

-Performing and discussing this study demonstrated some benefits of Level 3 PSA that are under-presented.
+Through performing and discussing the Swedish pilot study some benefits of Level 3 PSA that are under-presented were found.
 First, simply by performing a Level 3 PSA study necessitates additional investigation and scrutiny of the Level 2 PSA study.
 By performing a Level 3 PSA one must take a structured view of the Level 2 PSA study and its results.
-All-too-often the interest in Level 2 PSA studies lies in the frequency assessment of "Large Releases" or "Large Early Releases".
+Often the interest in Level 2 PSA studies lies in the frequency assessment of "Large Releases" or "Large Early Releases".
 In this study it was apparent that large releases could have limited or substantial off-site effects where elements such as release timing, release composition, and external conditions can have a substantial impact.
 Level 3 PSA also provides an interface for the radiological and PSA communities.
 These groups are addressing similar issues concurrently, both with separate skill-set and insights.
 Level 3 PSA can serve as a bridge between the radiological analysis and PSA communities which can likely provide other mutual benefits.

 There are many places where this study can be expanded.
-Sensitivity analysis, and the impacts of shielding, and evacuation are essentially fundamental in a Level 3 PSA study, but lacking here due to analysis and resource constraints.
-Ultimately, this is a "generic" study, and therefore it would be difficult to further develop it, and it is perhaps more useful to develop a Level 3 PSA for an actual application.
+Sensitivity analysis, and the impacts of shielding, and evacuation are essentially fundamental in a Level 3 PSA, but lacking here due to analysis and resource constraints.
+Ultimately, this is a "generic" study, and therefore it would be difficult to further develop it, and it is perhaps more useful to develop a Level 3 PSA for an actual application, i.e. a specific NPP located at a specific site.
 Many of the questions that still linger would be better answered by a site-specific, reactor specific study where actual Level 2 PSA data is available and must be applied to a Level 3 PSA.
-The true impact and benefits to a utility, emergency personnel, and the surrounding population are difficult to realize in further highly general analyses.
+The true impact and benefits to the utility, emergency personnel, and the surrounding population are difficult to realize in further highly general/generic analyses.